gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 chunks CANNOT be bundled within the same SCTP packet.

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO chunk Handler will receive Control chunks and DATA chunks from the SCTP chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP common header and the CRYPTO chunk header.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk Handler will receive Control chunks and DATA chunks from the SCTP chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP common header and the CRYPTO chunk header.